Night flight qualifications for helicopter pilots

 In addition to professional and private pilot training, the Capitale Hélicoptère flight school also offers certification for various types of helicopters, flight instructor qualifications well as training for night flights.

 Standard private and professional licenses restrict pilots to “day flights only”.
-To fly at night, from 30 minutes after sunset to 30 minutes before sunrise, pilots are required to obtain night flight certification (RAC 421.42) in accordance with VFR or Visual flight Rules.
+To fly at night, from about 30 minutes after sunset to 30 minutes before sunrise, pilots are required to obtain night flight certification (RAC 421.42) in accordance with VFR or Visual flight Rules.
 To fly in compliance with VFR, certain weather conditions must also be respected as well as flight visibility and cloud distance.

 Night flight qualifications allows the removal of the “day flights only” restriction on the licence.